snowxwang/mito/code/ng_setup.md

     ```bash
     Get-ExecutionPolicy
     ```
+    - If it returns `Restricted`, then run `Set-ExecutionPolicy AllSigned` or `Set-ExecutionPolicy Bypass -Scope Process`.
     - In PowerShell, run:
     ```bash
     Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
     ```
     - Now check if choco is installed.
-In PowerShell, run:
+In PowerShell, type:
     ```bash
     choco
     ```
-    - If you get the message below, you are ready to go.
+    - If it returns the message below, you are ready to go.
 - Install nodejs
     - In PowerShell, run:
     ```bash
     choco install -y --force nodejs
     ```
-    - If you get the message below, you are good to move on.
+    - If returns the message below, you are good to move on.
     - Test nodejs.
 In Command Prompt, run:
     ```bash
     node -v
     ```
-    - If you see the message below, you are in good to go.
+    - If it returns the message below, you are good to proceed.

 ## Install Neuroglancer
 {: .text-purple-200 }

-To install the neuroglancer and the related components, we want to first create a new enviroment (let's call it ng_torch) and install Pytorch for it:
+To install neuroglancer and the related components, we want to first create a new enviroment (let's call it `ng_torch`) and install Pytorch for it:
 {: .fs-5 }
 {: .fw-400 }

-- Open Anaconda Prompt or Command Prompt, run:
+- Open `Anaconda Prompt` or `Command Prompt`, run:
 ```bash
 conda create -n ng_torch python=3.8
 activate ng_torch